leanprover/lean4/src/lake/README.md

 ### Cloud Releases

-* `releaseRepo?`: The optional URL of the GitHub repository to upload and download releases of this package.
+* `releaseRepo`: The URL of the GitHub repository to upload and download releases of this package.
 If `none` (the default), for downloads, Lake uses the URL the package was download from (if it is a dependency) and for uploads, uses `gh`'s default.
-* `buildArchive?`: The name of the build archive on GitHub.
-Defaults to `none`.
+* `buildArchive`: The name of the build archive for the GitHub cloud release.
-The archive's full file name will end up being `nameToArchive buildArchive?`.
+Defaults to `{(pkg-)name}-{System.Platform.target}.tar.gz`.
 * `preferReleaseBuild`: Whether to prefer downloading a prebuilt release (from GitHub) rather than building this package from the source when this package is used as a dependency.

 ## Defining Build Targets